jhsu802701/rails_from_scratch_rails5/09-03-user_sign_up.md

 <%= render "users/shared/links" %>
 ```
 * Edit the config/routes.rb file.
-Replace the line "devise_for :users" with a user section so that the file looks like:
+Replace the line "devise_for :users" with the following lines:
 ```
-...
-Rails.application.routes.draw do
-  devise_for :admins

   # BEGIN: user section
   devise_for :users,
              controllers: { registrations: 'users/registrations' }
   # END: user section

-  root 'static_pages#home'
-...
 ```
 * Enter the command "test1".
 The first two tests will pass, but the second two tests will still fail.